Downsized In Medical Sales?

 If you are one of the many people currently experiencing downsizing, don’t let it stop you from moving on and possibly moving up with your next career move.
 The negative stereotype thinking of a downsized employee is no longer true.
 Some of the best salespeople get downsized due to tenure, company mergers, acquisitions, and occasionally just due to poor planning.
 Companies are hopeful and forecast large sales numbers and then fail to meet their predictions.
 Employee restructuring may be due to the lack of FDA approvals, label changes or generic entries into the market.
 Competitive products within the market segment may also take the lead via marketing or perceived superior clinical data.
 However it happens, there is not much that can be done about the volatility of the industry because healthcare remains dynamic and is always changing.

-Greg Heslin, in an article does a great job at defining these terms.
+Greg Heslin, in an article entitled Lay-offs and Downsizings in 2007, does a great job at defining these terms.
 He says, “Downsizing is the act of reducing the number of employees on a company’s payroll and is considered different than layoffs.
 Downsizing is scaling down the number of employees permanently rather than temporarily like layoffs.
 Employees who are laid off usually have a good chance at being rehired, where as those who are victims of downsizing do not.”

 So, back to the original question- I have been downsized…now what?

-Ronald Reagan said, “Recession is when a neighbor loses his job.
-Depression is when you lose yours.”
+Harry S. Truman said, “It’s a recession when your neighbor loses his job; it’s a depression when you lose yours.”
 The most important key is that you realize that even though you were let go from a particular company, you are still valuable!
 Downsizing can be hard on even the most confident salesperson’s ego and without confidence it is hard to sell yourself during the interview process.

 If you have not been downsized, but it remains a possibility with your current employer, start a file now to use for your “brag book”.
 Gather your sales numbers and achievements and if you are later downsized, remember to get a letter of reference from the employer indicating you were not dismissed based on performance.
 These steps will help remove all doubt from any potential employers mind about why you are not currently employed.
 Sales numbers speak volumes on a resume!
 Past performance is an indicator of future performance, so make sure your resume is filled with sales numbers, quota attainment, awards and achievements.